 The festival is held between the Sanno Jujiro Crossroads and Nichomebashi Bridge.
-It is about ten minutes on foot from JR Akita Station and can be reached from Tokyo by the JR Akita Shinkansen, which is covered by the JR Rail Pass.
+It is about ten minutes on foot from Akita Station and can be reached from Tokyo by the JR Akita Shinkansen.

 Using only their hips, shoulders or foreheads, young people wearing traditional festival garb take turns hoisting up eight-meter-high bamboo poles decorated with 46 paper lanterns and shreds of paper, all secured by wooden sticks.
 They then parade through the town to the sound of flutes and drums, all the while shouting with enthusiasm and ensuring that the light in the lanterns does not go out.

 Through hoisting up the heavy poles, it is said that evil spirits are driven away, and people can offer prayers to Shinto and Buddhist gods.
 The poles can weigh up to 50 kilograms and are shaped like the ears of rice plants, thereby supporting prayers for a good harvest.